01-edu/public/subjects/split.en.md

 ### Instructions

-Write a function that seperates the words of a `string` and puts them in a `string` array.
+Write a function that separates the words of a `string` and puts them in a `string` array.

-The separators are the characters of the charset `string` given in parameter.
+The separators are the characters of the `charset string` given in parameter.

 ### Expected function